 The applicant has expressed their intent to minimize potential conflicts with other motorists (notably school busses using these routes), preservation of the efficiency of the existing road network which they will be using, and restoration of any damages caused by the high levels of construction traffic.
-The turn lanes and extension noted above are subject to change based on final traffic volume estimates.
+The turn lane noted above is subject to change based on final traffic volume estimates.
 Staff has recommended conditions pursuant to mitigating these impacts and also notes that improvements on VDOT maintained roadways will require VDOT approval.
-Staff also notes that particular attention will be necessary to the W. Catharpin Rd. span between Post Oak Rd. to Pamunkey Rd., which will provide access to this site, and to SUP18-0003, if approved.
+Staff also notes that particular attention will be necessary to the W. Catharpin Rd. span between Post Oak Rd. to Pamunkey Rd., which will provide access to this site, and to SUP18-0001, if approved.
 In addition to providing these two significant points of access, this road segment appears to have a higher than usual vehicular crash rate (low traffic volume of est. 1708 average daily trips with 14 accidents in a 5-year period).
+Entrance 5 is proposed to be located in this vicinity.